lingtalfi/AssetLoader/README.md

 ```
 Load items, then execute the success callback if defined.
 The items parameter can be either an item name (string), or an array of item names.
-The callback is only executed when all the assets of all the given items are finished processing.
+The callback is only executed when all the assets of all the given items are loaded.